 BARD Mobile provides access to Braille and talking books directly from the NLS Braille and

-Audio REading Download (BARD).
-BARD contains nearly 50,000 books, magazines, and music scores in
+Audio Reading Download (BARD) site.
+BARD contains over 75,000 books, magazines, and music scores in

 audio and Braille formats, with new selections added daily.

-With BARD Mobile, you can play the audio materials on your iPhone, iPad, or iPod Touch.
+With BARD Mobile for iOS or Android, you can play the audio materials on your smartphone or tablet.
 If your

 device is connected to a refreshable Braille display through Bluetooth, you can also read the Braille